 To say that the travel industry has experienced a shift in recent times would be an understatement.
 If your travel company wants to stay ahead of the curve, you need to rethink your old ways.
 You need to adopt a customer-focused approach to culture and strategy.

-The travel industry might see another boom soon enough.
+The travel and hospitality industry might see another boom soon enough.
 But, to be able to handle that well and make the most of it, companies must not only ensure they have their basics covered, but also offer customers what their competitors don’t.

-Great customer service can be that big differentiator.
+Good customer service can be that big differentiator.

 Save customers their time, and make the booking process simple